zwep/misc_coding/README.md

-# fun_code_stuff
+# misc coding

-Here I do.. as the name says.. fun code stuff
+Here are some pieces of code I once used...